mcdev7777/CodaMcpServer/README.md

-# MCP Coda Integration Server
+# MCP Server - Coda.io

 A Model Context Protocol (MCP) server implementation for seamless integration with Coda's API, providing various tools for document, table, and data management.

 ## Features

-- Document Management
-  - Fetch available Coda documents
-  - Filter documents by ownership
 - Table Operations
   - Fetch all tables from a document
   - Retrieve specific table data